-I love this roasted butternut squash soup recipe so much!
-It's the perfect comfort food on a cool afternoon; besides being delicious and super healthy, its beautiful bright color just lights up the table.
+This easy butternut squash soup recipe is the perfect comfort food on a cool afternoon.
+Besides being incredibly delicious, its beautiful bright color just lights up the table.

-For other must have holiday recipes, you can also try these delicious roasted Brussels sprouts or these perfect homemade mashed potatoes.
+For other must have holiday recipes, you can also try these delicious roasted Brussels sprouts, this classic cranberry sauce or these perfect homemade mashed potatoes.
+Or garnish the holiday table with some pomegranate (you can even add the seeds to the soup for a truly festive garnish.)

-Once you have the prep done for this soup, the rest is a breeze--just hands-off roasting and simmering.
-The butternut squash itself is the only ingredient that requires some tips (if you haven't cooked with one before), and here they are.
+Once you have the prep done for this soup, the rest is a breeze—just hands-off roasting and simmering.
+The butternut squash itself is the only ingredient that requires some tips.
+If you haven't cooked with one before, here's what you need to know.

 Use a sharp vegetable peeler to remove the skin first, and then start slicing 1-inch chunks off the skinnier end until you get to the main bulb where the seeds are.